 A stuttering evaluation is performed by a speech-language pathologist.
 It involves calculating the number and types of disfluencies a person has in a variety of situations (e.g. spontaneous speech sample, oral reading), assessment of oral-motor and language skills (if necessary) and determining the client’s attitude towards stuttering and its impact on his or her daily life.
 This information is then analyzed to determine the presence or absence of a fluency disorder and its severity.

-Treatment for older children and adults focuses on changing speech behaviors and emotions/attitudes towards speaking and communication.
+Treatment focuses on changing speech behaviors and emotions/attitudes towards speaking and communication.
 Goals might include:

 - Decreasing frequency of stuttering

 - Identifying and decreasing word avoidance and/or avoidance of “triggering” situations

 - Examining and becoming aware of thoughts and feelings about stuttering